maple-labs/maple-docs/technical-resources/security/emergency-protocol-pause.md

     1. The security admin calls unpause.
     2. The governor or pool delegate calls setMinRatio.
-    3. The security admin calls pause to enable proper fix evaluation.
-    4. The security admin calls unpause.

-Even in this simple scenario, the fix is an operational challenge, as it involves multiple parties and time-sensitive procedures.
+Even in this simple scenario, the fix is an operational challenge, as there is no native way to ensure the atomicity of operations and it involves multiple parties and time-sensitive procedures.
 Therefore, the mechanism has been redesigned to address these issues.

 ## Granular Pausing
 Addressing the flaws described above, the pausing has 3 separate setters that control the status.